 “Enchanting mansion and gardens, with spectacular views of Snowdonia” is the description on National Trust website and I agree with them.
 The country house is beautiful and the views are exquisite.

 On the way to the property, we’ve stopped in Conwy, where we ate a beautiful cake and we visited The Smallest House in Great Britain, pictures here.

 On arrival at Plas Newydd, I realized that this was the place where there are a lot of red squirrels.
 I’ve read there are red squirrels in Anglesey on the RSST’s website (Red Squirrel Survival Trust), but I completely forgot this was the property they mentioned.
-So we walked thru the woods towards the house, I had 3.5″ heels, not a real issue for walking, but inappropriate.
+So we walked though the woods towards the house, I had 3.5″ heels, not a real issue for walking, but inappropriate.

 We didn’t see any squirrels.
 The guide told us that on his visit, HRH The Prince of Wales (Patron of RSST) didn’t see any either, so we felt a little better.

 This is only a small part of the renewable energy projects made by National Trust.
 They also installed a sea energy pump, that will cover the costs of heating the mansion.